Table of Contents

 - Date of the incident and the reason you believe discrimination occurred.

-Once the EEOC reviews your complaint, they may contact you for more details.
+Once the EEOC reviews your complaint, it may contact you for more details.
 If your case qualifies, they will investigate and may take legal action on your behalf.

 Wrongful Termination For Exercising Your Legal Rights

 If you believe your employer has violated your rights, report the issue to the appropriate agency.
 For state law violations, contact your state employment agency for guidance.
 For federal law violations, report to the relevant federal agency.
-For instance, employees should report FMLA violations to the U.S. Department of Labor (DOL).
+For instance, employees should report FMLA violations to the DOL.

 Wrongful Termination From Employer’s Breach Of Contract